 Healthcare for all

-Currently, individuals can get insurance through either their employer’s private insurance, purchasing their own plan from a private insurer, or through a public insurance plan, i.e., Medicaid or Medicare.
+Currently, individuals can get insurance through either their employer’s private insurance, directly from a private insurer, or through a public insurance plan, i.e., Medicaid or Medicare.
 Of the 27 million people who remain uninsured, 37% are Hispanic and 14% are Black.
 Forty-five percent of those who are uninsured are such because costs are too high, despite being employed.

 We need a better system that does not require going into debt to receive care.
 We need a system that does not depend on employers’ goodwill, but provides access to basic care for everyone.
-Plans for universal health care—also known as Medicare for All—would cover all costs associated with medical care: prescription drugs, doctor’s visits, hearing, dental, and vision; medical devices, and lab services.
+Plans for universal health care—also known as Medicare for All—would cover all costs associated with medical care: prescription drugs, doctor’s visits, medical devices, lab services, hearing, dental, and vision.
 This would replace almost all private insurance with a public plan without premiums and little to no cost sharing (co-payments) for prescription drugs.
 Individuals could pay to add benefits to this basic public plan.
-The revenue to pay for the different versions of Medicare for All could be raised by savings on administration, implementing a payroll tax on employers, and/or changes to the tax code, such as increasing income taxes on the top 5% of earners or increasing taxes on unearned income.
+The revenue to pay for the different versions of Medicare for All could be raised by savings on administration, implementing a payroll tax on employers, and/or changing the tax code, such as increasing income taxes on the top 5% of earners or increasing taxes on unearned income.

 Medical debt relief